ntk148v/til/amazon/courses/aws-saa-c03/README.md

 - RDS Proxy:
   - Allow apps to pool and share DB connections established with the database.
   - Improving database effeciency by reducing the stress on database resources and minimize open connections.
-  - Reduced RDS & Aurora failover time by up 66%.
+  - Reduced RDS and Aurora failover time by up 66%.
   - Enforce IAM authentication.
   - Never publicity accesible (must be accessed from VPC).
 - ElastiCache: